datarightplus/datarightplus-resource-set-banking/draft-authors-datarightplus-resource-set-banking.md

 .# Abstract

-This is the resource set profile outlining the banking endpoints utilised across multiple industries.
+This is the resource set profile outlining the banking sector related endpoints.

 .# Notational Conventions